top of page

 4.1 How do I apply for a fictitious certificate?

 Many people wonder how they can apply for a fictitious residence permit.
 While the question is legitimate, it's fundamentally misguided.
-To obtain a fictitious residence permit (for the first time), you don't need to apply for the fictitious residence permit itself, but rather for the residence title itself.
+To obtain a fictitious residence permit (for the first time), you don't need to apply for the fictitious residence permit itself, but rather for the residence permit itself.
 The fictitious residence permit certifies that you have applied for a residence permit.

-In principle, the immigration authorities are supposed to issue the fictitious certificate of residence automatically (or ex officio) after the application for a residence permit has been submitted (Section 81 (5) of the Residence Act).
+In principle, the immigration authorities are required to issue the fictitious certificate of residence automatically (or ex officio) after the application for a residence permit has been submitted (Section 81 (5) of the Residence Act).
 In practice, however, this usually doesn't happen because the immigration authorities are massively overburdened.
 The fictitious certificate must then be applied for separately.

 4.2 Apply for a fictitious certificate in Berlin

 In Berlin, you can apply for a fictitious certificate of eligibility at the State Office for Immigration (LEA) using the online form .
-Once you have identified your responsible department at the State Office for Immigration (LEA) (e.g., for the EU Blue Card), you can select the subcategory " Fictitious certificate - issued after an application (if departments B1 - B3 are responsible)" in the contact form.
+After you have identified your responsible department at the State Office for Immigration (LEA) (e.g., for the EU Blue Card), you can select the subcategory " Fictitious certificate - issued after an application (if departments B1 - B3 are responsible)" in the contact form.
 The data will then be automatically transmitted to the State Office for Immigration (LEA), and your caseworker should then issue a fictitious certificate or schedule an appointment for the issuance of the fictitious certificate.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 5. FAQ